-Smooth and creamy cheesecake with a homemade strawberry swirl.
+Smooth and creamy cheesecake with a strawberry swirl.
 I don’t know how it can get any better than that?!

 Just like most things in life, this cheesecake takes a little time to make.
 HOWEVER, it is totally worth it!
 I have discovered the secret to the perfect cheesecake, and patience is key.
 I recommend making this cheesecake the day before you plan to serve it, that way it will be the absolute best.

 Ingredients for Strawberry Swirl Cheesecake

 Graham Crackers– I recommend using the best you can find.
 While the store version will work just fine, I find that with cheesecakes it is always best to go with the best!
 I have also used the golden Oreo’s for this recipe as well and it works just fine!

 Sugar– This is really optional, you don’t have to add the sugar, but it does add a bit of sweetness to the crust.

 Butter– Butter will bind the graham crackers together to help form the crust.
 You can use salted or unsalted per your preference.
 If you use salted butter, you may want to omit the added salt in the recipe.

 Cream Cheese– The star of the show.
 When making a cheesecake, Philadelphia cream cheese is the way to go.
 Make sure the cream cheese is at room temperature.
 This will make the whole process easier and give you a smooth cheesecake.